wanderwallet/wander-docs/api/connect.md

 ---
-description: ArConnect Injected API "connect()" function
+description: ArConnect Injected API `connect()` function
 ---

-# 🔗 Connect
+# connect

+To use the different functionalities the ArConnect API provides, you need to request permissions from the user to interact with their wallets.
+Each API function has their own permission, which can be requested at any time with the `connect()` function.